The Ultimate Vanishing Act

 ~ ISBN: 978-1-62857-662-7 ~

-Eric LaMont Gregory, an Oxford-educated diplomat, scientist and author, for more than four decades operated in the highly secretive corridors of the upper chambers of international intrigue and power.
+Eric LaMont Gregory is an Oxford-educated diplomat, scientist and author, who for more than four decades operated in the highly secretive corridors of the upper chambers of international power and intrigue.

-The Ultimate Vanishing Act is a must read book for anyone who wants to understand current world events, and the onset and the assiduous surge of radical Islamic terrorism and insurgency on a global scale.
+The Ultimate Vanishing Act and Understanding Radical Islam, are must read books for anyone who wants to understand current world events, and the onset and the assiduous ascent of radical Islamic terrorism and insurgency on a global scale.

 St Albert, Alberta, 10 February 2016 (Newswire) -